-Meet Susan Slavinski, hailing from Palm Beach, Florida, she is a lady with a kick-ass exterior but humility within.
+Meet Susan Slavinski.
+Hailing from Palm Beach, Florida, Susan is a lady with a kick-ass exterior but humility within.
 Susan is the “real deal”— A certified nutrition coach and personal trainer that walks the walk and possesses a long list of client testimonials to do the bragging for her.
 Aside from acknowledging the importance of being “coached” herself as a personal trainer, find out what else makes her tick and has made her so successful.

 How long have you been certified with NFPT?